Cosmo-Tech/sonarqube-ansible-setup/README.md

 ## Customization

 You can customize the installation by modifying the variables in:
-- `group_vars/all.yml` - For global production variables
+- `group_vars/all.yml` - Contains all common variables for all environments
-- `inventories/dev/group_vars/all.yml` - For development environment variables
+- `inventories/dev/group_vars/all.yml` - Contains only development-specific overrides
-- `roles/postgresql/defaults/main.yml` - For PostgreSQL-specific settings
+- `roles/*/defaults/main.yml` - Contains only role-specific settings not defined in group_vars

-- `roles/sonarqube/defaults/main.yml` - For SonarQube-specific settings
+The project has been simplified to centralize most variables in `group_vars/all.yml` to reduce duplication and make maintenance easier.

 ## Vagrant VM Specifications